About Me

 - Grounding: incrementally learning grounding models as part of human–robot interaction in embodied conversation.

-- Planning: solving sequencial decision problems in embodied environment
+- Planning: solving sequential decision problems.

 News

 - [Feb.
-2022] Our paper about on incremental symbol grounding with complex referential expressions is accepted to NAACL 2022.
+2022] Our paper about incremental symbol grounding with complex referential expressions is accepted to NAACL 2022.

 Publications